SLAM-Lab/SANA-FE/docs/index.rst

 simulator.
-For more using SANA-FE without Python, visit the project repository homepage at: https://github.com/SLAM-Lab/SANA-FE This library implements the Python interface, allowing you to specify and manipulate mapped SNNs, control/script simulations, and easily receive prediction outputs/traces.
+For more using SANA-FE without Python, visit the project repository homepage at: https://github.com/SLAM-Lab/SANA-FE This library implements the Python interface, allowing you to specify and manipulate mapped SNNs, control/script simulations, and work output predictions/traces.

 Quick-start
 ===========